 THE REV’D DR. SAM FORNECKER – Instructor and Director of Seminary Programs

 Sam serves on the pastoral staff at St. Andrew’s, where he focuses on Teaching and Equipping.
 In addition to stewarding its vision through teaching and research, Sam oversees many aspects of the Ridley Institute’s seminary programs.

-FALYN POWERS – Program Coordinator
+TINA SEASE – Program Coordinator